 Drink a lot of water.

 Staying hydrated is important for preventing physical signs of aging because water can help you look and feel younger.
 While many people swear that drinking eight ounces of water daily can cause the aging process to slow down, some scientific studies do not actually back this claim.
 However, it is definitely true that dehydration can cause you to look and feel older, so you want to stay hydrated.
 The amount of water that you need definitely depends on many factors, including body weight, how many fluids you get from your diet, and how often you work out.
-If you are on any medication, you may need to drink more water because many types of drugs can dry you out.
+If you are on any medication, you may need to drink more water because many types of drugs like CBDKratom can dry you out.
 Nutrients present in foods including coffee, lemons, parsley, salty foods, and other diuretic foods can also dry you out and make you look and feel older.

 Stay on top of your physical health.